I have a few servers running, but they are all external to me, as they are placed in a data center, so my own computer aren't joined to the domain.

 This haven't been a problem before at all.
 So the other day one of my friends asked if I could host a TFS Project for him on my server.
 No problem, so I created the user in the DC, created the project and the last thing to do was just to add him to the project so he would have access to it, and then the problems started.
 As my own computer was not part of the domain, I could only add local users, from my own computer.
 I hadn't been a problem before as my user was “TFS Administrator” so I had access to all projects.

-Then I decided to ask a question on serverfault with the title TFS 2010 - Adding users to a Team Project.
-Is was slow with comments in the start, but there come a few, buy they did not really help me much.
+Then I decided to ask a question on serverfault.
+Is was slow with comments in the start, but there came a few, but they didn't not really help me much.

 So I thought it was not possible at all, and a BIG #FAIL by Microsoft.